giant-consortium/cookbook/post_gwas_checks.md

 # OPTIONAL: Running the Pipeline for Multiple GWAS Files

-If you need to process multiple GWAS summary statistics files, this repository includes an optional wrapper that automatically runs the Post Association Checks pipeline on each file.
+If you need to process multiple GWAS summary statistics files, this repository includes wrappers that automatically run the Post Association Checks pipeline on each file.
 You can run GWAS sequentially or in parallel, without manually editing parameter files for each run.

 ## OPTION 1: Run GWAS Sequentially (one after the other)